mloitzl/ndc25-WorkshopGraphQL/VisualStudio/Step6.md

 }
 ```

-I did give the first query a name as well
+The fragment can be be used inside the query by using the … construction.
+In the code below our first query is given a name now as well.
+Update your queries to match the ones below.

 ```graphql
 query getAllOrders {
   allOrders {